filipetedim/angular-rating-icons/README.md

 ## Dependencies

+This package uses [FontAwesome](http://fontawesome.io/) as fallback if no class is given to the icons.

 ## Bugs and feature requests

 If you found a bug or have a feature request, [please open a new issue](https://github.com/filipetedim/angular-rating/issues/new).

 Requested features list:
-* Add Angular's pristine to an attribute
+* Add Angular's pristine to an attribute.
-* Add form validation to an attribute
+* Add form validation to an attribute.
-* Add attribute for a new custom class to be added
+* Add attribute for a new custom class to be added.
+* Add MaterializeCSS support.

 ## Contributing